 My smallest baby yet.

 Some people have said maybe it’s for the best that I was not fully present for such a crazy and, at times, scary birth.
 That I would have been traumatized.
-I can understand that rationale and I’ve even said it to myself.
-But the truth is, I’d take that trauma in a heartbeat if it meant I’d remember my daughter’s birth.
+I understand that rationale and I’ve even said it to myself as I’ve processed everything.
+Through this, I’ve learned that people are very uncomfortable talking about difficult births, and I get it.

-The scar that was left behind still catches me off guard sometimes; did that really happen?
+And about that C-section scar….It still catches me off guard sometimes.
+Did that really happen?
 Lots of c-section mamas say their scar makes them feel like a warrior.
 Perhaps in a different context I would feel the same.
 But I don’t.
 What I do feel is surrendered.

 I’ve never experienced a such a deep surrender in all my life.
 I am utterly dependent on the Lord always, it’s just that most days I’m able to trick myself into believing I have more control than I do.
-Her birth proved that dependence.
-It usurped everything including my love of control, my arrogant assumptions, my idolization of my preferences.
+Her birth proved that dependence, like a life-sized highlighter scribbled on this page of my life.
+It highlighted everything I normally rely on, including my love of control, my arrogant assumptions, my idolization of my preferences.

 Surrendering to the plan God has for you is never a lesson wasted.

-The Father never left my side, my only constant in this experience.
+And here’s where I find redemption in this story: The Father never left my side that day (or any day).
+My only constant in this experience.
 He didn’t forget about me; he was attentive to the fullest.
 “Can a woman forget her nursing child, or lack compassion for the child of her womb?
 Even if these forget, yet I will not forget you.”
 (Isaiah 49:15)

 Since I did not get to hold my daughter first, I will hold her now.
 Since I did not get to see her first, I will memorize her now: